josephbeuysmum/Dertisch/README.md

 -   Waiters **present** data; and
 -   Customers **consume** data.

-You can think of this chaining as a **multifacted analogical delegate** pattern.
+The chaining in `Dertisch` presently can be thought of as a **multifacted analogical delegate** pattern.
 Par exemple, the `Waiter` protocol only requires the implementation of an `init(...)` function for dependency injection, but also implements a number of other protocols that give the waiter different behaviours depending on context.

-	protocol Waiter: WaiterForCustomer, WaiterForHeadChef, WaiterForWaiter, StaffMember, BeginShiftProtocol, EndShiftProtocol, SwitchesRelationshipProtocol {
+	protocol Waiter: WaiterForCustomer, WaiterForHeadChef {
 		init(maitreD: MaitreD, customer: CustomerForWaiter, headChef: HeadChefForWaiter?)
 	}